No, not Ball’s Mum – but the other Mum I know, who runs a small corner shop over that way which I visited regularly before I moved into town.

 We watched a movie.
 Ball sat across from me, while his girlfriend perched moodily on the couch between us.

-When the brown stuff had ended, I left.
+When the alcohol ran out, I left.

 Her son, who also noticed the change, looked at me with his sad eyes, but said nothing.